 Carrabassett Valley - Kingfield is a very small town located in the state of Maine.
-With a population of 2,315 people and just one neighborhood, Carrabassett Valley - Kingfield is the 202nd largest community in Maine.
+With a population of 2,338 people and just one neighborhood, Carrabassett Valley - Kingfield is the 202nd largest community in Maine.

-A relatively large number of people in Carrabassett Valley - Kingfield telecommute to their jobs.
-Overall, about 12.53% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.09% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Carrabassett Valley - Kingfield is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-The citizens of Carrabassett Valley - Kingfield are among the most well-educated in the nation: 46.12% of adults in Carrabassett Valley - Kingfield have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.
+The citizens of Carrabassett Valley - Kingfield are among the most well-educated in the nation: 48.32% of adults in Carrabassett Valley - Kingfield have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

-The per capita income in Carrabassett Valley - Kingfield in 2022 was $49,934, which is wealthy relative to Maine and the nation.
-This equates to an annual income of $199,736 for a family of four.
+The per capita income in Carrabassett Valley - Kingfield in 2022 was $49,399, which is wealthy relative to Maine and the nation.
+This equates to an annual income of $197,596 for a family of four.
 However, Carrabassett Valley - Kingfield contains both very wealthy and poor people as well.

 The people who call Carrabassett Valley - Kingfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carrabassett Valley - Kingfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Carrabassett Valley - Kingfield include English, Irish, German, French, and Italian.
+Important ancestries of people in Carrabassett Valley - Kingfield include English, Irish, French, German, and Italian.

 The most common language spoken in Carrabassett Valley - Kingfield is English.
 Other important languages spoken here include Spanish and Italian.